COSC1127-AI/pacman-contest-cluster/README.md

 - `staff_team_{basic,medium,top}.zip`: the teams from staff, used for `--include-staff-team` option.
     - You can point to the directory containing all three staff agents using `--staff-teams-dir` (default is current dir)
 	- You can use your own basic, medium, top agents, as long as they are named accordingly.
-	- If you want to use our agents, contact us.
+	- If you want to use our agents, co ntact us.
 These teams are not shared as they are used for marking purposes.
 So, if you get access to them, please do not distribute.
 - `contest/` subdir: developing place for `contest.zip`.
 The .zip file should contain all files in the root of the .zip
 - `TEAMS-STUDENT-MAPPING.csv`: example of a mapping file